Walking into Rocambolesc Gelateria is like walking into a hidden room on the set of Willy Wonka & the Chocolate Factory.

 Popsicles are available in silly shapes and flavors, too, including:

-- Icephone - shaped like an iPhone and tastes like yogurt, licorice, and lime
+- Icephone - shaped like an iPhone and tastes like yogurt, licorice, and lime.

-- Hand - shaped like a medieval hand and tastes of blood orange and mango sorbet
+- Hand - shaped like a medieval hand and tastes of blood orange and mango sorbet.

-- Rocanas - shaped like the noses of the Roca brothers and made of strawberry and rosewater sorbet
+- Rocanas - shaped like the noses of the Roca brothers and made of strawberry and rosewater sorbet.

-And of course, you can buy pints of ice cream to go.
+And, of course, you can buy pints of ice cream to go.

-A business that began in the narrow streets of Girona has grown to include ice cream parlors in Barcelona and Madrid, Spain, and Houston in the United States.
+A business that began in the narrow streets of Girona has grown to include ice cream parlors in Barcelona and Madrid (Spain), and Houston (United States).
+You can check out the latest creations and see more on the Rocambolesc Instagram account.

 Visit Rocambolesc Gelateria